Bodhi Yoga Seated Yoga Pose

 Tips for beginners

-- Place a folded blanket under your seat if it's difficult for you to sit up straight and you have a rounded back.
+- Place a folded blanket under your knees if it's difficult for you to keep your knees gripped on the mat.

 - If your palms do not touch the ground, place blocks under them.